An explicit mean-covariance parameterization for multivariate response linear regression: A new class of regression coefficient matrix estimators

 We do not require a particular form for ${\rm Pen}(\cdot)$, but the algorithm we propose in Section 4 to solve \eqref{non_convex_estimator} will be most effective when the proximal operator of ${\rm Pen}(\cdot)$ can be computed efficiently.
 In addition, a global minimizer for \eqref{non_convex_estimator} is only guaranteed to exist when ${\rm Pen}(\cdot)$ is coercive (see Remark 1 in Section 4.1).

 The function $\mathcal{F}_\tau$ is especially flexible due to the tuning parameter $\tau$.
 In particular, when $\tau \to \infty$, the matrix $\beta'\beta + \tau I_q$ becomes diagonally dominant and so $\mathcal{F}_\tau$ tends to the unweighted residual sum of squares.
 This has two main benefits: statistically, the theoretical properties of any penalized least squares estimator apply to \eqref{non_convex_estimator} by allowing $\tau \to \infty$ at a sufficient rate; practically, this gives practitioners the ability to determine whether, and to what extent, \eqref{covariance_parameterization} holds in a data-driven fashion.
-In particular, if \eqref{covariance_parameterization} does not hold, then our tuning parameter selection criterion, described in Section 4.1, should select $\tau$ sufficiently large so that $\hat{\beta}_{\tau, \lambda}$ is effectively the same as the penalized least squares estimator.
+In particular, if \eqref{covariance_parameterization} does not hold, then our tuning parameter selection criterion, described in Section 1 of the Supplementary Material, should select $\tau$ sufficiently large so that $\widehat{\beta}_{\tau, \lambda}$ is effectively the same as the penalized least squares estimator.
+Viewed in this way, the tuning parameter $\tau$ is best thought of as analogous to the tuning parameter needed to specify the Huber loss function \citep{huber1964}.

-Unlike the residual sum of squares, the function $\mathcal{F}_{\tau}$ is not convex, which can be seen by examining its gradient given in Proposition 1.
-This distinguishes \eqref{non_convex_estimator} from the class of non-convex $M$-estimators which are the sum of a convex loss plus non-convex penalty and thus the standard algorithmic approaches for non-convex penalized least squares estimators do not apply.